 People sometimes are very afraid that someone will steal their book idea.
 That doesn’t happen often and isn’t something to fear.
 However, that doesn’t mean that other people won’t independently come up with a similar idea on their own.
-If your niche is highly specialized and requires a lot of research, you’re probably safe.
-However, if you’re writing about a general field or your life story isn’t unique, chances are someone else will write the book you wanted to write.
-It’s a bit demoralizing when that happens.
+That’s not only possible, but likely given all the authors in the world.